 On the basis of the Board's expected long-term split of returns in the form of capital gains and income, the Group charges 75% of annual base management fees and finance costs to capital.
-All performance fees are charged to capital it is the Board's current intention to hold no more than 15% of the portfolio in listed closed-ended investment companies.
+All performance fees are charged to capital.